Nordicdesign/nebula-help/src/content/docs/guides/your-first-flight.md

 We plan to support X-Plane in the future, but have not started development of the client yet.

-Omega has no relationship with Microsoft or Asobo.
+Nebula has no relationship with Microsoft or Asobo.

 ### Other functionality in the roadmap